paulovgs/RSEvaluator/README.md

 7. After experiments, the results will be stored in the Evaluation database.
 Use the menu options [5] to [9] to see and interpret them.

 ## Output
 After completing the experiments, RSE shows the results as graphs.
 We believe that this is a more intuitive way to interpret them.
-Some exemples are displayed below:
+Some examples are displayed below:

 <p float="left">
   <img src="/ex1.png" width="250" />